Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 This license governs how the code can be used, and it is important to ensure that the correct license is used to avoid any legal issues.
 A resource such as SPDX can be used to help identify a suitable license.

-To ensure the smart contract can run without any issues and is protected by a license, it's important to indicate the version of the compiler and the license it uses.
+To ensure the Smart Contract can run without any issues and is protected by a license, it's important to indicate the version of the compiler and the license it uses.
 This can be done by specifying the compiler version with the `pragma` keyword, and the license used, by including a statement that specifies the license at the beginning of the contract code.

 Next, we import the Service Contract which we will also be used in this project `import './GymnaseumService.sol';` the service contract has the hire function to hire a gym trainer and pay with the celo stablecoin (cUSD).